JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/examples/logistic_timing_estimates.md

 using DataFrames
 using Combinatorics
 using TimerOutputs
-using PlaceholderLikelihood
+using LikelihoodBasedProfileWiseAnalysis
-using PlaceholderLikelihood.TimerOutputs: TimerOutputs as TO
+using LikelihoodBasedProfileWiseAnalysis.TimerOutputs: TimerOutputs as TO

 @everywhere function solvedmodel(t, θ)
     return (θ[2]*θ[3]) ./ ((θ[2]-θ[3]) .* (exp.(-θ[1] .* t)) .+ θ[3])